zinebzizou/MVC/rapport_5.md

 For the mvc version we will change in the first project, the Tasks class is the same ,but the ToDoZ class will know some changes.

-In the header file we will add some methods:
+In the header file we will add :

 >The header File (ToDoZmvc.h)
 ```java script